 Example: In a study on perceptions of cheating, Emma Gross found there were clear "differences in professor-student expectations" (439).

 Parenthetical Citations

-The parentheses at the end of the sentence that contains a quote provides valuable information.
-It often contains the author's name and the page number where you found the quote.
+The parentheses at the end of a quote contains the author's last name (if not given in the text) and the page number if you found the quote in a print source.